chatox/networks-science-course/practicum/ps07_degree_assortativity.md

-# Practice Session 07: Empirical degree distributions
+# Practice Session 07: Degree distribution and degree correlations

 In this session we will process some existing networks using [NetworkX](https://networkx.github.io/), a Python package.